-There are many different types of HPV that are classified depending on whether they possess a high-risk for developing cervical cancer (types 16 and 18 are the most common) or low-risk (the most common types are 6 and 11).
+There are many different types of HPV that are classified depending on their risk of developing into cervical cancer.
+Types 16 and 18 are the most common high-risk strains.
+Types are 6 and 11 are most common low-risk strains.
 Some types, like 16, are more difficult to clear than others.
 The viral type is the only factor which cannot be modified.

 2. IMMUNE STATUS:

-When our natural defensive system is weakened, our body has a harder time fighting any external threat.
+When our immune system, our natural defensive system is weakened, our body has a harder time fighting any external threat.

 In most cases, our immune system will clear the virus within two years.
-However, sometimes our defensive system is not able to clear it since the structure of the virus can remain undetected for a long period of time.
+However, sometimes our immune system doesn’t recognise the virus and it can remain undetected in the body for a long period of time.
 It is when HPV persists that it can give rise to lesions that, over time and without proper treatment, can progress to a more serious stage.